3/6/2025

 speaker

-Okay, thank you all the questions for analysis.
-Again, you're doing a fantastic job to cover SAVERA.
+Thank you.
+All the questions were analyzed.
+Again, you're doing a fantastic job to cover us.
 Thank you again.
-And Sarah, I would say it was a good call.
+And Sarah, I would say that was a good call.
 Thank you very much.
-And we will try to give the best color we can and I'm sure we will succeed in the next few weeks, few months to work on those short-term challenges.
+And we are trying to give the best call we can.
+And I'm sure we'll succeed in the next few weeks, few months to overcome those short-term challenges.
 So thank you very much, Sarah.
-Thank

 speaker